FACTS ABOUT ALLERGIC ITCH IN DOGS

 Yeast Infections

-- A type of fungal infection often seen in dogs with itchy skin disease
+- A type of fungal infection often seen in dogs with allergic skin disease

 - Affects folded areas of the skin, such as face and lip folds, ears, under the neck, between the toes on paws, and under the tail